The Ultimate Paris Layover Itinerary: Explore Paris in 6-8 Hours

 SACRE-COEUR (10 min walk): Be sure to go inside the church!
 There’s usually a line out the door and around the front, but it goes quickly.
 Don't forget to turn away from the church when you're up here and enjoy one of the best views of Paris.
 Grab a few shots, take a few happy breaths, and as soon as you’re finished soaking it in, you’ll start the hike back down the hill towards lunch.
 You can walk down any way you like, but through Place du Tertre is nice.

-DIZEN (20 min walk): While you’re here, why not stop for a delicious lunch on the fly?
-Dizen is one of our favorite go-tos for a quick and delicious lunch.
-Either take your Pita to go, or nab a seat on the bench they have just outside of the shop, but don’t linger for more than 10 minutes or so.
+DUMBO (20 min walk): While you’re here, why not stop for a delicious lunch on the fly?
+DUMBO is one of our favorite go-tos for a quick and delicious burger.
+Either take your smash to go, or eat standing at the counter inside of the shop, but don’t linger for more than 10 minutes or so.

 THE MOULIN ROUGE (5 min walk): Head to Metro Blanche for a great shot of the Moulin Rouge.
 There’s also a Starbucks across the way if you’re looking for a toilet.